Here we are with our recommendations for 5 cozy books to curl up with on a rainy day!!

 A Man Called Ove by Fredrik Backman (Literary Fiction, Coming-of-age)

 Ove is a curmudgeon who dislikes people in general and is unhappy.
-He has his reasons – his wife, “the only colour in his life” – is dead.
+He has his reasons – his wife, “the only color in his life” – is dead.
 Ove sees no reason to live.
 He contemplates and attempts suicide several times.
 But he has reckoned without his chatty and (according to him) unnecessarily friendly neighbour, Parvaneh and her family.
 When Ove sees that her husband cannot even back an U-Haul without felling the fence, he sighs and takes it unto himself to teach them some skills.
 What follows is a heart-warming tale of friendship and hope.
 Be sure to keep a huge box of tissues near you for the ending.

 Murder on the Orient Express by Agatha Christie (Mystery)